squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

  * '''ident''': string matching on the user's name
  * '''ident_regex''': regular expression pattern matching on the user's name
  * '''proxy_auth''': user authentication via external processes
- * '''proxy_auth_regex''': user authentication via external processes
+ * '''proxy_auth_regex''': regular expression pattern matching on user authentication via external processes
  * '''snmp_community''': SNMP community string matching
  * '''maxconn''': a limit on the maximum number of connections from a single client IP address
  * '''max_user_ip''': a limit on the maximum number of IP addresses one user can login from